sasha-korovkina/anything-to-excel/README.md

 # PDF To Excel

 How this works:
-1. It creates an Excel workbook
-2. It pastes the correct macro into this workbook
+1. The user pastes in the macro they want ot use
-3. This macro loads in the data from the PDF file
-4. You can see the data from the PDF file in the export file from this thing
+2. An Excel file is generated with this macro
+3. The user can then download this file